suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 ## Notebook Index:

 Notebook 1 - 1_ALL_EDA
-/This notebook details initial exploratory data analysis of the ISBC 2019 image dataset.
+<br />This notebook details initial exploratory data analysis of the ISBC 2019 image dataset.

 Notebook 2 - 2_Logistic_Regression_CNN
 /This notebook details the initial 2 neural network models.
 The first is an untrainable simple logistic regression model.
 The second is a CNN model comprised of three layers.